Sidi1989/fireboose/README.md

 Contrary to https://mongoosejs.com/docs/api/model.html#Model.ensureIndexes()
 where Moongose can ask MongoDB to create the necessary indexes, Fireboose CANNOT ask Firestore to do it, so it must be done manually in the UI.
-However, thanks to the query method "ensureIndexes" and the default config "autoIndex", a list of all the needed links (for that visual creation of the indexes) will be triggered as soon as their fault is detected.
+However, thanks to the query method "ensureIndexes()" and the default config "autoIndex", a list of all the needed links (for that visual creation of the indexes) will be triggered as soon as their fault is detected.